Educational Options

 What is Dual Enrollment?

-Students ages 13-18 can get started in college before they're even done with high school.
+Students ages 13-18 can start college before they finish high school.
 Dual Enrollment (DE) students have the $46 per unit tuition fee waived.
-There may be other fees associated with the class, such as material fees, parking permits, books, or health fees.
-For more information on Dual enrollment use the link below and contact you school counselor for assistance.
+Other fees may be associated with the class, such as material fees, parking permits, books, or health fees.
+For more information on Dual enrollment, use the link below and contact your school counselor for assistance.

 https://www.mjc.edu/instruction/dualenrollment/index.php